religiosa1/react-solid-flow/README.md

 </ErrorBoundary>
 ```

-General error boundary, catches synchronous errors in renders and displays _fallback_ content
+General error boundary, catches synchronous errors in renders and displays _fallback_
-in that case.
-Also supports render prop function as _fallback_ which recieves the occured
+content.

+_fallback_ can be a static element of a render prop function, which recieves
+the occured error and _reset_ callback as its arguments.

-error and a reset function, which clears the occured error and performs a rerender
+A call to _reset_ clears the occured error and performs a rerender of children
-of children content after that.
+content after that.

 #### Dynamic